 - LATEST TRIUMPHS:

-As the youngest member of the team at Vancouver 2010 at just 19-years-old, she picked up three golds in the women’s long distance biathlon standing, sprint and middle distance classic cross-country sitting.
+As the youngest member of the team at Vancouver 2010 at just 19-years-old, she picked up three golds in the women’s biathlon long distance standing, as well as the cross-country sprint and middle distance classic standing.

-In the following year at her second World Championships, she added one more gold to that tally in biathlon.
+In the following year, she added one more gold to that tally in biathlon at her second World Championships.